-Suggestions on Clause 21 of Finance Bill 2017–section 44AD-Presumptive Income to be 6% in respect of the amount of such total turnover or gross receipts received by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account during the previous year or before the due date specified in sub-section (1) of section 139 in respect of that previous year-Need to rationalize the section.
+Before amendment done by Finance Act, 2017 in section 44AD, the Presumptive Income to be 8% which will be amended to 6% in respect of the amount of such total turnover or gross receipts received by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account during the previous year or before the due date specified in sub-section (1) of section 139 in respect of that previous year.

 Section 44AD in Income tax act is the presumptive income section under which prescribed percentage of turnover will be deemed as your income.
 Till AY 2016-17, prescribed percentage was 8%.
 But from AY 2017-18,to encourage business to receive payments digitally , the Finance Bill 2017 propose to amend section 44AD of the Act to reduce the existing rate of deemed total income of eight per cent to six per cent in respect of the amount of such total turnover or gross receipts received by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account during the previous year or before the due date specified in sub-section (1) of section 139 in respect of that previous year Thus all the assessees whose turnover is less than Rs.
 2 crore can opt for presumptive income scheme and their income will be as follows: